What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Food and water: Energy foods, snacks, plenty of water or a water filter/purifier.

-Navigation aids: Maps, compass, or GPS.
+Navigation aids: Maps, compass, or GPS device.

-Tools: Multitool knife, matches or lighter, emergency shelter (e.g. bivvy bag).
+Tools: Multi-tool knife, matches or lighter, emergency shelter (e.g., bivvy bag).

-For a multi-day hike, don’t forget:
+On a multi-day trek don’t forget:

 Tent or bivvy bag: For overnight stays.